Mill Creek, Puslinch: 1996 Mill Creek Subwatershed Plan

 The subwatershed plan itself is a robust document that covers 6 main topics: public consultation approach (Section 2); description of physical resources (Section 3); functional assessment and greenspace system (Section 4); potential impacts of future development (Section 5); analysis of other subwatershed issues; and the Mill Creek Subwatershed Plan.
 An overview of each of these sections can be found below:

 Section 2: Public Consultation Approach describes various community issues, challenges with creating the subwatershed plan, the importance of values, beliefs, and behaviours, and more.

 Section 3: Description of Physical Resources describes aspects of the physical environment within the Mill Creek Subwatershed.
-Some topics highlighted in this section include, but are not limited to: fluvial geomorphology, such as bed sediment characteristics and stream erosional impacts and sensitvity; aquatic resources, such as aquatic habitat conditions and benthic invertebrate community composition; and terrestrial resources, such as vegetation, significant areas, and classified wetlands.
+Some topics highlighted in this section include, but are not limited to: fluvial geomorphology, such as bed sediment characteristics and stream erosional impacts and sensitivity; aquatic resources, such as aquatic habitat conditions and benthic invertebrate community composition; and terrestrial resources, such as vegetation, significant areas, and classified wetlands.

 Section 4: Functional Assessment and Greenspace System describes the identification and development of greenspaces within the Mill Creek Subwatershed.

 Section 5: Potential Impacts of Future Development...